Elton Hall

 Cost to Enter

 Set amid beautifully landscaped parkland west of Peterborough, Elton Hall is one of England’s great country houses — a living masterpiece shaped by generations of the Proby family since the 1660s.
-Its striking mix of Gothic and Georgian architecture reveals centuries of adaptation and artistry, while its interiors hold treasures from across Europe.
+Its striking mix of Gothic and Georgian architecture reflects centuries of adaptation and artistry, while its interiors reveal a rich European heritage.

-Visitors can wander through grand state rooms adorned with fine furniture, family portraits, and rare manuscripts from the hall’s historic library, which includes works by Chaucer, Shakespeare, and Tennyson.
-Outside, the formal gardens are equally captivating — from the box-edged parterre and sunken rose garden to the romantic orangery and Gothic folly, all surrounded by sweeping lawns and woodland walks.
+Visitors can explore grand state rooms adorned with antique furniture, family portraits, and an outstanding collection of paintings and manuscripts.
+Three historic libraries house more than 10,000 books, including a prayer book presented to Henry VIII bearing inscriptions from his children.
+Outside, the formal gardens are equally captivating — from the box-edged parterre, sunken rose garden and lily pond to the romantic orangery, colourful flower garden and dramatic fountain, all framed by sweeping lawns and woodland walks.

-Open to the public for part of the year, Elton Hall offers guided and self-guided tours, seasonal garden openings, and special events including open-air theatre and heritage days.
-Its blend of architectural splendour, artistic legacy, and serene natural beauty make it a must-see within the Nene Reaches landscape — alongside nearby sites such as Castor Hanglands, Nene Park, and the Nene Valley Railway
+Open to the public on select days from May to August, the house is accessible either through guided tours or free-flow access, depending on the date, with seasonal garden openings and special events throughout the year.
+Its blend of architectural splendour, artistic legacy and serene natural beauty makes it a must-see within the Nene Reaches landscape — alongside nearby sites such as Castor Hanglands, Sacrewell Farm, Nene Park and the Nene Valley Railway.